A Century Of History

 I was worried Kim and Mary would arrive before the tour ended, but fortunately, I got a text from them that the game was headed to overtime.
 It was all I could do to keep checking the score during the tour.

 Our tour guide, Lois, was fabulous.
 She told us about the history of the home, the owners (George and Anna Marston) and the architect.
 The house was built in 1905 and was originally intended to be in the Tudor style (below photo).

 In fact, under the stucco are the original timbers from the Tudor style.
-However, during the construction the architect traveled back East and was very much enthralled with the “new” arts and craft movement.
-When he returned, he convinced the Marstons that arts and crafts was the way to go with their home, and the half-timbers were stuccoed over.
+However, during the construction, the architect traveled back East and was very much enthralled with the “new” arts and craft movement.
+When he returned, he convinced the Marstons that arts and crafts were the way to go with their home, and the half-timbers were stuccoed over.

 He also ran for mayor of San Diego…twice.
 He argued for better city planning with more open space and grand boulevards, while his opponent in the second election, Louis Wilde, argued for more business development.
 Wilde called his opponent “Geranium George,” saying that Marston was unfriendly to business.